Abraham Beame: Fiscal crisis of 1975

+Blackout of 1977

 On the evening of July 13, 1977, a massive power failure hit the city.
 With temperatures in the mid-nineties Fahrenheit and the humidity high, New Yorkers sweltered.
 By the time power was restored at 10:39 p.m. the next night, the city had been without power for 25 hours.
 Beame set up a Blackout Action Center at the New York City Police Department headquarters.
 The blackout resulted in raw sewage washing up on beaches and spoiled food in hundreds or thousands of restaurants around the city.

 After a chaotic four years as mayor, Beame ran for a second term in 1977, and finished third in the Democratic primary, behind Representative Ed Koch and New York Secretary of State Mario Cuomo, and ahead of former Representative Bella Abzug, Representative Herman Badillo and Manhattan Borough President Percy Sutton.
 He was succeeded by Koch, who won the general election on November 8, 1977.

 When Beame left office on January 1, 1978, the city budget had a surplus of $200 million.
 There was a $1.5 billion deficit when Beame took office.

 A 1993 survey of historians, political scientists and urban experts by Melvin G. Holli of the University of Illinois at Chicago ranked Beame as the 14th-worst American big-city mayor to serve between 1820 and 1993.